Explore Our Garden Wildlife Blog

 Breeding starts in late April, onwards.
 It nests in almost any type of hollow or cavity from ground level upwards, but prefers the side of a tree, a steep bank or a wall, up to a height of three metres.
 The nest is built by the male, as he is often polygamous, he may build a number of nests and install females in them.
 The nest is a stout dome structure made of leaves, grass and other plant material, which the female lines with feathers.

 Five to eight eggs are laid (occasionally up to sixteen).
 These are glossy white with very fine, dark spots.
-The female incubates for fourteen to seventeen days.
+The female incubates for 14-17 days.
 Both parents tend the young.

 They eat insects, spiders, seeds and larvae.